OCCUPATIONAL HEALTH & SAFETY

 IBERDROLA WITH SAFETY AND OCCUPATIONAL HEALTH

 Iberdrola is an official member of the new campaign launched by the European Agency for Safety and Health at Work to improve management of dangerous substances.
-The launch of this campaign marks the beginning of two years of events and activities designed to draw attention to the issue and promote improved management of health and safety hazards faced by workers using dangerous substances.
+The launch of this campaign marked the beginning of two years of events and activities designed to draw attention to the issue and promote improved management of health and safety hazards faced by workers using dangerous substances.

 Image of the 'Healthy Workplaces 2018-2019: alert for dangerous substances' campaign.